- Violent Deaths

 Purpose and Organization of This Report

-Indicators of School Crime and Safety: 2015 is the 18th in a series of reports produced since 1998 by the National Center for Education Statistics (NCES) and the Bureau of Justice Statistics (BJS) that present the most recent data available on school crime and student safety.
-Although the data presented in this report are the most recent data available at the time of publication, the data do not cover the most recent two or more school years.
+Indicators of School Crime and Safety: 2017 is the 20th in a series of reports produced since 1998 by the National Center for Education Statistics (NCES) and the Bureau of Justice Statistics (BJS) that present the most recent data available on school crime and student safety.
+Although the data presented in this report are the most recent available at the time of publication, the most recent two or more school years are not covered due to data processing timelines.
 The report is not intended to be an exhaustive compilation of school crime and safety information, nor does it attempt to explore reasons for crime and violence in schools.
 Rather, it is designed to provide a brief summary of information from an array of data sources and to make data on national school crime and safety accessible to policymakers, educators, parents, and the general public.

-Indicators of School Crime and Safety: 2015 is organized into sections that delineate specific concerns to readers, starting with a description of the most serious violent crimes.
+Indicators of School Crime and Safety: 2017 is organized into sections that delineate specific concerns to readers.
 The sections cover violent deaths; nonfatal student and teacher victimization; school environment; fights, weapons, and illegal substances; fear and avoidance; discipline, safety, and security measures; and campus safety and security.
-This year's report also includes a spotlight section on topics related to student suspension and expulsion and juvenile offenders in residential placement facilities that house such offenders.
-Each section contains a set of indicators that, taken together, aim to describe a distinct aspect of school crime and safety.
+This year's report also includes a spotlight section on topics related to security staff in K–12 public schools, teacher training on school safety and discipline, and school environment and student learning.
+Each section contains a set of indicators that, taken together, describe a distinct aspect of school crime and safety.
 Where available, data on crimes that occur outside of school grounds are offered as a point of comparison.1 Supplemental tables for each indicator provide more detailed breakouts and standard errors for estimates.
 A reference section and a glossary of terms appear at the end of the report.

-This edition of the report contains updated data for eleven indicators: violent deaths at school and away from school (Indicator 1); incidence of victimization at school and away from school (Indicator 2); violent and other criminal incidents at public schools, and those reported to the police (Indicator 6); discipline problems reported by public schools (Indicator 7); illegal drug availability and drug-related discipline incidents (Indicator 9); students carrying weapons on school property and anywhere and students' access to firearms (Indicator 14); students' use of alcohol and alcohol-related discipline incidents (Indicator 15); serious disciplinary actions taken by public schools (Indicator 19); safety and security measures taken by public schools (Indicator 20); criminal incidents at postsecondary institutions (Indicator 22); and hate crime incidents at postsecondary institutions (Indicator 23).
-In addition, it includes two spotlight indicators: suspension and expulsion by student, family, and academic characteristics (Spotlight 1) and juveniles in residential placement: youth and facility characteristics (Spotlight 2).
+This edition of the report contains updated data for ten indicators: violent deaths at school and away from school (Indicator 1); incidence of victimization at school and away from school (Indicator 2); teachers threatened with injury or physically attacked by students (Indicator 5); violent and other criminal incidents at public schools, and those reported to the police (Indicator 6); discipline problems reported by public schools (Indicator 7); teachers' reports on school conditions (Indicator 12); serious disciplinary actions taken by public schools (Indicator 19); safety and security measures taken by public schools (Indicator 20); criminal incidents at postsecondary institutions (Indicator 22); and hate crime incidents at postsecondary institutions (Indicator 23).
+In addition, it includes three spotlight indicators: prevalence, type, and responsibilities of security staff in K–12 public schools (Spotlight 1); teacher training on school safety and discipline (Spotlight 2); and national and international perspectives on school environment and student learning (Spotlight 3).

 Also included in this year's report are references to publications relevant to each indicator that the reader may want to consult for additional information or analyses.
 These references can be found in the "For more information" sidebars at the bottom of each indicator.